SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 <div class="mt" style="font-size:19px;">∴ Commentary ∴</div>

+It's important to note the alternative reading of this verse, so as to be thorough, and that this alternative reading is likely a later additon.
+As the WEB Bible notes, both the Majority Text & Critical text disagree with the Textus Receptus.
+TR adds “the Beginning and the End” and omits “God”.

+> I am Alpha and Omega, **the beginning and the ending**, saith the Lord, which is, and which was, and which is to come, the Almighty. &mdash; King James Version

+The shorter reading “Omega” (ὦ, ō) has superior ms evidence (א1 A C 1611) to the longer reading which includes “the beginning and the end” (ἀρχὴ καὶ τέλος or ἡ ἀρχὴ καὶ τὸ τέλος, archē kai telos or hē archē kai to telos), found in א*,2 1854 2050 2329 2351 MA lat bo.
+There is little reason why a scribe would have deleted the words, but their clarifying value and the fact that they harmonize with Re 21:6 indicate that they are a secondary addition to the text.<sup>[[NET]](https://www.biblegateway.com/passage/?search=Re+1%3A8&version=NET)</sup>

+<span style="font-size:19px;">Jesus Is The Alpha And The Omega</span>

 The coming one is the Lord God, Alpha and Omega (first and last letters of the Gk. alphabet) (see Rev. 1:17; 22:13).
 Jesus is the beginning of all history (the Creator) and also the goal for whom all things are made (all history is moving toward glorifying him).<sup>[ESVSB]</sup>

+There is no doubt that the title of *"Alpha and Omega"* belongs to Almighty God.
+There is also no doubt that the title of *"the first and the last"* is Jesus (Re 1:17-18).

+> And when I saw Him, I fell at His feet like a dead man.
+And He placed His right hand on me, saying, “Do not fear; **I am the first and the last**, 18 **and the living One; and I was dead, and behold, I am alive** forever and ever, and I have the keys of death and of Hades.

+The Father never died, the Holy Spirit never died, *"the first and the last"* is Jesus.
+This can also be found in other key verses (Re 2:8).

+> “And to the angel of the church in Smyrna write: This is what **THE FIRST AND THE LAST, who was dead, and has come to life**, says:

+Now here's the profound part, the *"Alpha and the Omega"* is *"THE FIRST AND THE LAST"* (Re 22:12-16).

+> 12 “Behold, I am coming quickly, and My reward is with Me, to render to every man according to his work.
+13 **I am the Alpha and the Omega, THE FIRST AND THE LAST**, the beginning and the end.”
+14 Blessed are those who wash their robes, so that they may have the authority to the tree of life and may enter by the gates into the city.
+15 Outside are the dogs and the sorcerers and the sexually immoral persons and the murderers and the idolaters, and everyone who loves and practices lying.
+16 “**I, Jesus**, sent My angel to bear witness to you of these things for the churches.
+I am the root and the descendant of David, the bright morning star.”

+🤯 **Jesus is Almighty God** who is speaking in Revelation 1:8.
+Yahweh is also identified as the first and the last (Isaiah 41:4; 44:6; 48:12; Jn 1:49+Is 44:6).
+Jesus is Yahweh, Lord God, The Almighty Alpha and the Omega made manifest in the flesh (Jn 1:1-3,14; Ph 2:5-8; Co 2:9).

 <!-- <hr /><br>